Pronouns

 Example #1: I myself believe that good grammar is essential.

-Example #2: You yourself may not believe this. - Interrogative (who, what, which)
+Example #2: You yourself may not believe this. - Interrogative (what, which, who, whom, whose)

 Explanation: Used only in reference to a question.